jfasch/jfasch-home/trainings/material/soup/hardware/brushless-motor.rst

 .. image:: BLDC-small.png

-This is much the same as in the :doc:`PWM topic <pwm>`.
+This is much the same as in the :doc:`PWM topic </about/site/opentraining/misc/draft-topics/pwm>`.
 There, we used channel 0 (pin 6) to dim an LED; exchange the LED with the ESC's signal wire and be done.

-See the :doc:`PWM topic <pwm>` for an explanation of what PWM is, and how to use a `Raspberry Pi <https://www.raspberrypi.org/>`__ and the `PCA9685 <https://www.nxp.com/docs/en/data-sheet/PCA9685.pdf>`__ to generate PWM signals.
+See the :doc:`PWM topic </about/site/opentraining/misc/draft-topics/pwm>` for an explanation of what PWM is, and how to use a `Raspberry Pi <https://www.raspberrypi.org/>`__ and the `PCA9685 <https://www.nxp.com/docs/en/data-sheet/PCA9685.pdf>`__ to generate PWM signals.
 This is information that is heavily used in the